jtobin/ethereum/README.md

 Contracts are written in a high-level language; presently the most popular one seems to be Solidity.

+There are some restrictions.
+There is no such thing as an active loop, etc. so contracts always need to be pinged by someone.
+Kind of annoying.

 ## Greeter
 Here is an example contract written in Solidity.